Saturday, June 28, 2008

 More Caucasus

 In the first part of Imperium, Ryszard Kapuściński travels to the Transcaucasian republics where he finds a colourful patchwork of people, religions and languages - all challenging the received image of the Soviet union as one single grey monolithic structure.
-Though the contrast may have been even starker in the 60’s, I would still say that present day Yerevan or Tbilisi offers something unlike anywhere else in the former Eastern bloc.
+While the contrast may have been even starker in the 1960s, I would still argue that present-day Yerevan or Tbilisi offers something unlike anywhere else in the former Eastern Bloc.

-One morning, in the green parks of Yerevan, I searched for words to put down on a postcard.
-Looking around me I realized that it was really like sitting in a mixture of Tolkien’s Rivendell and a junkyard.
-The scene turned even more dramatic whenever I got a glimpse of the 5137 metres high stratovolcano Arrarat hovering at the horizon.
+One morning, sitting in the green parks of Yerevan, I searched for words to write on a postcard.
+Looking around, I realised that it felt like being suspended somewhere between Tolkien’s Rivendell and a junkyard.
+The scene grew even more dramatic whenever I caught a glimpse of the 5,137-metre-high stratovolcano Mount Ararat hovering on the horizon.

-As for the people, time was far too short to say something meaningful.
-Maybe that Yerevan seemed to be on par with Madrid when it comes to late nights out.
-And that history is still too much alive to be turned into ironic reference.
-Visiting the State Museum of Armenian History, Lina and I were shown around hundreds of traditional carpets yet not allowed to enter the garden where a beheaded Lenin bronze statue is said to be taking an eternal nap next to a statue of Catherine the Great.
+As for the people, time was far too short to say anything meaningful.
+Perhaps only this: that Yerevan seemed on par with Madrid when it came to late nights out, and that history here remains far too alive to be turned into ironic reference.
+Visiting the State Museum of Armenian History, Lina and I were guided past hundreds of traditional carpets, yet not allowed into the garden where a beheaded bronze statue of Vladimir Lenin is said to be taking an eternal nap next to a statue of Catherine the Great.

 0 Comments: